apurvamalankar806-sketch/Olist-ecommerce-sql-analysis/README.md

 A business intelligence case study on 100,000+ Brazilian e-commerce orders.
-This project explores sales distribution, customer behaviour, product performance, and revenue trends across a real-world dataset from Brazil's largest e-commerce marketplace — combining SQL, Python, and Power BI into a full analytics workflow.
+This project explores sales distribution, customer behaviour, product performance, and revenue trends across a real-world dataset from Brazil's largest e-commerce marketplace — combining SQl, Python, and Power BI into a full analytics workflow.

 ---